§ 301 Commissioner; election; term.

 (2) The examination is performed under the supervision of an accredited insurance department, or with the participation of 1 or more examiners, who are employed by such an accredited state insurance department, and who, after a review of the examination work papers and report, state under oath that the examination was performed in a manner consistent with the standards and procedures required by their insurance department.

-(f) The Commissioner shall also conduct examinations as required by § 2301E of this title.
+(f) The Commissioner shall also conduct examinations as required by § 2301E of Title 19 [repealed].

 § 319 Examination of agents, promoters and others.

 For the purpose of ascertaining compliance with law or relationships and transactions between any such person and any insurer or proposed insurer, the Commissioner may examine, as often as the Commissioner deems advisable, the accounts, records, documents and transactions pertaining to or affecting insurance affairs or proposed insurance affairs of: